 South Asia is the region that is made up of India, Bangladesh, Sri Lanka, Nepal, Bhutan, Afghanistan, Pakistan, and the Maldives.
 The South Asian Association for Regional Cooperation (SAARC) is the primary economic bloc covering the region that was established in 1985.
 All eight countries of the region are members.
 The economy of South Asia as a whole grew by 7% in 2017 and is expected to increase to 7.2% in 2018.
 According to global competitiveness report 2016-2017, most countries in South Asia have significantly improved their competitiveness in the last few years in the region and is now the fastest growing part in the world.
 Over the last few years, the region has aimed on improving the overall health and education levels besides upgrading their infrastructure.

 Maldives has a mixed economy and the major economic activities in the country are fishing, tourism, and shipping.
-The country is one of the richest countries in South Asia and in 2017 had a GDP per capita of $9,550.
-The country had a nominal GDP of $3.578 billion in 2017.
-Tourism plays a significant role in the country and contributes to about 28% of the national GDP, earning the country slightly over 60% of the foreign exchange earned.
+With a per capita GDP of $14,500, the Maldives is the richest country in the South Asia region.
 More than 90% of the tax revenue is derived from import duties and other tourism-related levies.
 In recent years, the Maldives has aggressively promoted its tourism, and is underpinned by the unpolluted beautiful beaches.
 The small coral islands with blue waters on the sunset have been pulling tourists across the world and racking in approximately $325 million annually.
 In 2000 tourism in the country contributed about 33% to the country's GDP.

 Future Prospects Of South Asian Economy